Clinical Psychology, York University, Toronto

 In 2012 I integrated my background in psychology with information technology and completed a Post-Graduate Health Informatics Certificate at George Brown College in Toronto.

-By 2018 I exited the corporate world and return to my clinical counseling, coaching, and psychotherapy roots.
+By 2018 I exited the corporate world and return to my clinical counseling, coaching, and psychology roots.

 Returned to the field of mental health recovery at age 51 became an essential part of my recovery journey.
 During my corporate career I have experienced workplace bullying, abusive managers, and toxic work environments.
 An essential element of my recovery from workplace PTSD was the therapeutic process of writing this book and committing my thoughts, experiences, and recovery to paper.